Bridge finance is used to cover financial obligations in anticipation of a windfall, such as the profits of a sale or a settlement payout.

 At Lamna, we offer two types of bridge financing – financing designed to cover the upfront costs involved when selling your property, and financing against settlements of claims against the Road Accident Fund (RAF).

 We can provide up to 75% of the expected funds from the sale of a property as bridging finance.

 To apply for bridge finance you’ll need the following documentation:

 - guarantees for purchase price.

-Bridge loans on RAF settlements
+Bridge finance on RAF settlements

-At lamna, we also offer same-day asset-based loans against the value of a wide range of personal assets, from luxury watches and jewellery to vehicles.
+At Lamna, we also offer same-day asset-based loans against the value of a wide range of personal assets, from luxury watches and jewellery to vehicles.
 Our interest rates are competitive, and we’re fully compliant with the National Credit Act.

 Fixed rates range from 36% to 60% APR and payment options range from minimum 3 to maximum 24 months.
 Apart from the initiation and monthly fees shown below, the only additional fee is credit life insurance if the borrower does not have this already.